Home/Siding/Top 15 Questions to Ask your Siding Installer

 Who is responsible for waste removal upon completion?

 There can be a lot of waste compiled over the course of vinyl siding installations.
 It’s only fair for the siding contractor to remove anything onsite that wasn’t there upon arrival.
 Walk the construction site with the team lead before and after the installation to make sure everything is as it should be.
-Take care of quality control before the team leaves as it is much easier to handle problems on-site when they’re in front of mind.
+Take care of quality control before the team leaves as it is much easier to handle problems and damaged siding on-site when they’re in front of mind.

 Do you have any tips for ongoing maintenance and cleaning of siding?